orblivion/orblivion/README.md

 ## My Own Projects

+### [Share-A-Map](https://github.com/orblivion/KiwixSandstorm) - An OpenStreetMap app for Sandstorm

+This project is a general purpose map web application, aiming to replace the basic functionality of the Google Maps web app the same way that OrganicMaps aims to replace the Google Maps phone app.
+It's made for a platform called [Sandstorm](https://sandstorm.io).
+Sandstorm facilitates making easy to manage, private web applications for users who want a simple self-hosting solution.

+The application allows users to collaborate by adding bookmark markers to the map.
+Say, for planning a vacation.
+Each user can then export the result and import it for use on their OpenStreetMap app on their phone (OrganicMaps, OSMAnd, etc) for navigation.
+The Share-A-Map facilitates privacy: the only entities with access to the data are the specific users of a given map, the Sandstorm administrator, and whoever owns the hardware Sandstorm i running on.

+Share-A-Map is able to be private because it's _fully_ self-hosted: all of the tiles are stored on the server (many OSM apps will still call to openstreetmap.org for tiles).
+Compared to other fully self-hosted OSM solutions, Share-A-Map is much simpler.
+It uses Protomaps for the tiles (much smaller) and a simple search backend (sqlite3 with fts5 as of this writing).
+The usual OSM stack requires postgresql for tiles and elasticsearch for search.
+As a result, it plays nicely with Sandstorm (which favors simple self-contained apps), and makes for an easy point-and-click experience for users, similar to a phone app.

+As of this writing, the application is still a work-in-progress, but there is a usable demo linked from the repo.

 ### [Haskell-Synth](https://github.com/orblivion/Haskell-Synth)

 An attempt to make a Sound/Music synthesizer, in Haskell.
 It generates a simple sequence of electronic music based on hard coded instructions.
 It really sold me on Haskell, as I made some really sophisticated refactors and the compiler kept me in check to an astounding degree.